aivarsk/aivarsk.github.io/_posts/2025-03-18-card-range-explain.md

 For index range scans database will do a sequential scan of the index and the tree structure helps to find the starting point for the scan (a high-level overview).

+I like to reproduce such behavior with small Python scripts.
 First, let's produce an ordered list of start and end ranges as if those were stored in an index:

 ```
 def card_ranges():